-Seakeeper (Typical)
+Seakeeper (Typical) LX6

-If installed, the Seakeeper 1 uses gyroscopic principles to reduce boat motions in waves and wakes independent of boat speeds.
-A typical unit consists of a Gyro assembly, a CAN communications cable, and typically a head located or chart plotter display.
-The Seakeeper is located under the center Lazarette storage area of your vessel.
-The unit's cycling is controlled by an electronic controller and a hydraulic brake throughout each roll cycle as to supply maximum anti-roll torque and limits mechanical contact with the hard stops that limit the gimbal angle travel.
+If installed, the Seakeeper 1 unit uses gyroscopic principles to reduce boat motions in waves and wakes independent of boat speeds.
+A typical unit consists of a Gyro assembly, a CAN communications cable, and displays.

-The Seakeeper operates from DC (direct current) and the unit is part of the accessory house battery circuitry.
-There is a dedicated 80 amp breaker at battery management panel.
+The Seakeeper unit is located under the center Lazarette storage area of your vessel.
+The unit's cycling is regulated by an electronic controller and a hydraulic brake throughout each roll cycle to supply maximum anti-roll torque and limits mechanical contact with the hard stops that regulate gimbal angle travel.
+Seakeeper operates from 12 volt DC (direct current) and the unit is part of the accessory house battery circuitry.
+A dedicated 80 amp breaker is located at the battery management panel.